Bide1101/alx-system_engineering-devops/0x01-shell_permissions/README.md

 (2) This command 'id -Gn' prints all the groups the current user is part of.
 (3) The command 'chown' changes the owner of a file to another user.
 (4) This script 'touch' is used to create an empty file.
+(5) This script 'chmod u+x' execute permission to the owner of the file.